-I've been there and I know how it feels.
+I've been there and I know how it feels, believe me.
+Not.
+Fun.
+At.
+All.

 That mindset would just make you “normal” in our modern marketing-industrial-complex influenced culture.
 It's the giant consumer vortex that has a choke hold on so much of our population.